 Zoonotic Diseases & Emerging Pathogens (ZEP) Program

-Our infrastructure and close ongoing collaborations with many public health colleagues across BC has facilitated grant support for research in:
+Our ongoing collaborations with many public health colleagues across BC has facilitated grant support for research in:

 - West Nile virus surveillance